Trade at your best by choosing top CFD brokers in 2020

 Being one of the largest CFD providers, IG provides its clients with access to numerous markets.
 IG have CFD’s that allow traders to expose themselves to equities, bonds, interest rates, cryptocurrencies, and many more.
 Traders can open up accounts based on which instruments they wish to trade.
 Charges vary based on the region of the trader and the product being traded.
 For non-share CFDs, the charge is incorporated into the spread and for share CFDs, the charge is in the form of a commission of 0.1% which is charged both when entering and exiting the position.
 There is a minimum fee applied based on the region the trader is in. for example, the minimum fee is €10 for clients in the eurozone.
 There is also an overnight fee charged when holding shares and stock index CFDs overnight but other products such as commodities do not charge the overnight fee.
 Margin is offered across the different products but varies widely.
 Similar to City Index, IG Group has a number of platforms available to traders including a web-based platform, applications, and the MetaTrader 4 trading platform which can be downloaded for desktop

-Plus500 is a more recently established CFD broker.
+Plus500 is a more recently established CFD provider.
 Operating since 2008, Plus500 provide CFD products across a number of markets and regions.
 The company is headquartered in Israel and is regulated by the FCA along with a number of other regulators in regions where it operates.
-Markets that traders can access through the platform include cryptocurrencies, shares, forex, indices, commodities, options, and ETFs.
+Markets that traders can access through the CFD platform include cryptocurrencies, shares, forex, indices, commodities, options, and ETFs.
 Plus500 have both a retail and professional account.
 The margin requirements vary based on the markets and whether the trader is a retail or professional client.
 Initial and maintenance margin requirements for retail investors are specific to each financial instrument.